natwonglakhon/main/_posts/2021-08-11-running-post.md

   - Exercising
 ---

 I am a big fan of running.
 I go out to run in a regular basis.
-I discover that it can enormously keep my mental health in a postive way. :)
+I have discovered that it can enormously keep my mental health in a postive way. :)

 In December 2020, I joined the Bangkok run (minin marathon), taking 57:12 mins. for 10.15 km.